RIO TUASIKAL

 MiChat saved my life: Trans' Use of Social Media to Seek Financial Support During the COVID-19 Pandemic in Indonesia.

-International Conference on Media Communications, and Sociology.
+International Conference on Media Communications and Sociology.

-Universitas Katolik Atma Jaya, Yogyakarta, Indonesia.
+Universitas Katolik Atma Jaya, Indonesia.

 Journalism